Workshops & Webinars

 Strengthening Partnerships to Expand Enrichment Opportunities

-We’ll also welcome two dynamic Wyoming innovators: Liz Cassiday, who leads the Sheridan YMCA as CEO, and Jenn Beckstead, who leads the youth services team at Natrona County Library.
-They will share ways that they are thinking about growing partnerships across their communities in ways that cultivate connections in and across communities to benefit youth.
+“Strengthening Partnerships to Expand Enrichment Opportunities” was held on Tuesday, November 18 and featured educational thought leader Terry Peterson along with two dynamic Wyoming innovators: Liz Cassiday, Sheridan County YMCA CEO, and Jenn Beckstead, Natrona County Library Youth Services Manager.
+They shared ways that they are growing partnerships across their communities in ways that cultivate connections in and across communities to benefit youth.

 Featured Speakers: